-To aim to address this issue DDES CCG has proposed working with TEWV and the DDES GP Federations to develop a service model that would see Community Psychiatric Nurses (CPN's) aligned to work in and alongside General Practice.
+To aim to address this issue DDES CCG has proposed working with TEWV and the DDES GP Federations to develop a service model that would see Primary Care Mental Health Nurses aligned to work in and alongside General Practice.
+Theses nurse will sit alongside GP's and undertake sessional work and take on a case load pf patients within a Primary Care setting as well as ensuring that onwards referrals are being directed to the right place first time.
 To ensure the smooth running of this proposal a Partnership Agreement has been developed which proposes a joint working arrangement between TEWV and the DDES GP Federations.